Integrated Policy Roadmap for Sustainable Media Ecosystem

 2.2 Advertising Regulations: The Market We Lost

-While broadcasting advertising collapsed, digital advertising exploded.
-This divergence was not inevitable — it was driven by asymmetric regulation.
+Broadcasting advertising declined sharply while digital advertising grew rapidly.
+The divergence was driven largely by asymmetric regulation.

 2.3 Broadcasting Fund Imbalance: Telecommunications Dominance

-The Broadcasting Communications Development Fund (총 1,347억원/134.7B won in 2024) is heavily skewed toward telecommunications, with broadcasting receiving only a fraction.
+The Broadcasting Communications Development Fund (134.7B won in 2024) is heavily skewed toward telecommunications, with broadcasting receiving only a fraction.

 Fund Distribution Breakdown